 - power over: changing the underlying inequalities in power and resources which constrain their aspirations and their ability to achieve them

 Because the overwhelming majority of EWEP clients are illiterate, have limited experiences interacting in the social sector, come from backgrounds of extreme violence or abuse and have built dependence on the shelter they have been confined to, most have been denied an opportunity to plan for a future.
-Through careful needs assessment, career counseling, and partnership building, EWEP staff are beginning to creatively provide empowering solutions to help our clients build self-confidence, self-determination and open up space for them to start making strategic life choices.
+Through careful needs assessment, career counselling, and partnership building, EWEP staff are beginning to creatively provide empowering solutions to help our clients build self-confidence, self-determination and open up space for them to start making strategic life choices.